BDeSimone94/LightPollution/README.md

 Required: 9V battery
 Dimensions: 9.6 x 6.1 x 2.5
 Maximum sampling duration: 80 seconds
+Note: the SQM band is a visible bands+IR-cut mixture and it approximates the astronomical V-band, although differences are present.
+For more details, read the paper of S. Mander et al. 2023 (https://doi.org/10.1016/j.scs.2023.104465).
 *********************************

 The data provided in this repository are publicly available for the purposes of outreach and research.
 If you use the data here provided you are kindly requested to cite this repository through the url https://github.com/CANA-Salerno/LightPollution and the following legal entities: